ren-zc/filediff/README.md

 # filediff
-My golang file diff utility for your study.\n
+My golang file diff utility for your study.

 "diffV1" just for study, don't use it, as well as "diffV2".

        A     B     C     A     B     B     A